mosaicml/composer/docs/source/trainer/dataloaders.rst

    trainer = Trainer(train_dataloader=data_spec, ...)

 Examples of how :class:`.DataSpec` is used for popular datasets can be seen in our ImageNet and ADE20k files.
+For reference, the :class:`.DataSpec` arguments are shown below.

 .. currentmodule:: composer.core